MKRhere/MKRhere/README.md

 ### Hi, MKRhere!

-Hello, I'm a 27 year old architect-turned-software-developer who specialises in TypeScript.
+I'm a 27 year old architect-turned-developer who specialises in TypeScript.
 I'm passionate about accessible and fast web services.
+Recently I've also begun experimenting with ⚡️ Zig!

-I got into active development 5 years ago, with my joining https://github.com/thedevs-network/.
+I got into active development 5 years ago, with my joining [The Devs Network](https://github.com/thedevs-network).
 Since then, I've been an active open sourcer, working on many projects over the years.
-I've now focused down to three main projects I maintain:
+I've now focused my attention down to three main projects I maintain:

 * **Telegraf**, the most popular Telegram bot API framework.
 * **Hyperactive**, a lean approach to a reactive UI library and webserver library (Deno-first).